alexrabo/Cloud-ML-trade/sessions/session_1.md

 ## Goals

 - Set up the development tools
-- Build a microservice that ingests live trades from Kraken and pushes them to a Kafka topic
+- Build a microservice that ingests live trades from Kraken and pushes them to a Kafka topic.
+We want a modular design, so you can easily plug different real time data sources.

+## Key learnings

+- The Universal Feature-Training-Inference pipeline design
+- A bit of `uv`ing
+    - `uv init`
+    - `uv add`
+    - `uv remove`
+- How to spin up a minimal Redpanda cluster locally, with just one broker, using docker compose.
+- No more printing.
+It is time for logging.
+- Application settings with Pydantic settings.
+- Quix Streams to produce messages to Kafka.
+- Building a simple Websocket client in python to fetch trades in real time.

 ## Tools